Inclusive Images: The Art of Crafting Meaningful Alternative Text

 The Role of Alternative Text in Digital Accessibility

 Alternative text is a text description used to replace visual elements like images, especially for users who rely on assistive technology such as screen readers.
 When someone cannot see an image, alternative text becomes their way to understand the content and meaning of that image.
-Alternative text embodies one of the principles of accessibility, namely perceivable, which means users can obtain information using one or more of their senses.
+Alternative text is one of manifestation of perceivable principle, which means users can get information using one or more of their senses.

 How to Add Alternative Text